 —Fanless in Florida

-Here’s my take: I’d much rather grow my fan base organically.
+Answer: I’d much rather grow my fan base organically.
 And yes, that means it will likely be small for a while.
-Remember why you’re doing this in the first place: at the end of the day, it’s about conversions.
-It’s about sales.
+Remember why you’re doing this in the first place: at the end of the day, it’s about having a conversation with your customers and potential customers.
 I’d much rather have a hardcore fan base of 500 people, most of whom are customers, than a fan base of 5000 people, most of whom have never (and probably will never) buy from me.
 If you’re truly a fan of a brand, I suspect you’ll fan that page, even if the fan base is small.
 The hardcore fan base will probably be more active on your page (if you engage them…don’t forget, social media is a two-way street), which will attract more fans.

 I actually faced this issue with a client a couple of weeks ago.
 She’s an etailer with two stores, and we just launched a fan page for her newer store.
 She tried the “buy-me-some-fans” model, and oh man, did she get them: sketchy fans, fans in far flung countries, and fans with profile pictures that were, um, questionable.
 (Prediction: Fans-for-sale operations are the new link farms.)
-My client learned her lesson and ended up unfriending a whole bunch of these people.
+My client learned her lesson.
 We’re now back to a smaller base, but a real fan base.
-And the fans are responding and engaging with us on the page.
+And these real fans are responding and engaging with us on the page.